EricVernie/IOTHUB/Readme.md

 	Add-CreateIOTHubDevice -ConnectionString $connectionString  -Name $deviceId

-To test the solution launch the commands:
+To test the solution launch the console Apps:

 SimulatedDevice.exe [IOT HUB NAME] [DEVICE KEY] [DEVICEID]

 CloudTodevice.Exe [IOT Hub ConnectionString] [DEVICEID]

+To delete the IOT HUB launch the script:

+.\Clean.ps1 [RESOURCE GROUP NAME]

+__Remarks__: The template use as a pricing and scale tier 'free' and 'F1' which allows only __1 unit__.
+So you can create only 1 IOT Hub